- CBD for Sleep Apnea

 Sleep Apnea Symptoms

 For starters, one of the most obvious signs of sleep apnea is that you find yourself waking up without warning.
-You might find yourself having a super dry throat on waking up as well, seemingly without reason.
+You might find yourself having a super dry throat on waking up, seemingly without reason.

 This happens due to the fact that your airways try and open wider due to your blockages, meaning you end up sleeping with your mouth open.
 This dries your mouth out horrendously, which can leave you gasping and confused in the middle of the night.